AutoQResearch: LLM-Guided Closed-Loop Policy Search for Adaptive Variational Quantum Optimization: Discussion

 \subsection{Why Adaptive Policies Matter}

-A central lesson of the study is that the appropriate search object is not a single fixed solver configuration, but an adaptive policy.
-In MIS, the relevant policy choices include switching measurement objectives, changing solver family, and using compression-based fallback logic when direct encodings stop working.
-In CVRP, the relevant choices include changing the assignment penalty, reallocating sampling budget, and embedding the quantum solver inside a hybrid repair-and-routing pipeline.
-These are qualitatively different intervention types, yet they can all be represented within the same restricted policy interface.

-This is precisely where the framework goes beyond static hyperparameter selection.
-A static configuration can say ``always use VQE'' or ``always use QAOA with a given depth,'' but it cannot express rules such as ``if concentration collapses, move to a compressed solver family'' or ``if feasibility is the dominant bottleneck, change the assignment penalty and increase final sampling.''
-In our experiments, such conditional behavior is not incidental; it is the mechanism by which the framework improves over the baseline.
-The discovered controllers therefore support the broader claim that sequential policy search is a more natural formulation of solver design for variational quantum optimization than one-shot configuration search.
+A central lesson is that the appropriate search object is an adaptive policy, not a single fixed configuration.
+On MIS the relevant choices are switching measurement objective, changing solver family, and compression-based fallback; on CVRP they are changing the assignment penalty, reallocating sampling budget, and embedding the quantum solver in a hybrid repair-and-routing pipeline.
+These are qualitatively different interventions, yet all are expressible within the same restricted interface.
+This is where the framework moves beyond static hyperparameter selection: a static configuration cannot say ``if concentration collapses, move to a compressed solver family'' or ``if feasibility is the bottleneck, change the penalty and increase final sampling.''
+In our runs this conditional behavior is the mechanism by which the framework improves over the baseline, supporting the broader claim that sequential policy search is a more natural formulation of solver design than one-shot configuration search.